-Wrecked Russian tank, skull and silence mark war anniversary
+People across the world gather to mark war anniversary

 “Honestly, I cannot find any words to describe how me and every single Ukrainian feels today because of this absolutely irrational, cruel and awful war that has been brought to our land,” she said.

 The group marched to a nearby city park, holding Ukrainian flags and protest signs aloft.
-The group stopped at the library of Lumpini park, largely in silence as a mother embraced her young daughter and others stared resolutely into the distance.
+They stopped at the library of Lumpini park, largely in silence as a mother embraced her young daughter and others stared resolutely into the distance.

 Some of the anniversary commemorations began Thursday evening, when the Eiffel Tower in Paris and the Portuguese parliament building in Lisbon were lit up in the colors of the Ukrainian flag.
 The Sydney Opera House followed suit on Friday.